mindscan-de/FuriousIron-Indexer/README.md

 * Classifier using machine learning
 * Classifier using AST parsing
 * Encode the whole text or methods or classes into vectors and use encoded search vectors to calculate similarity with methods of machine learning
-* rank with machine learning - training with monte carlo simulation
+* [Research] rank with machine learning - training with monte carlo simulation / monte carlo tree search
+  * could be done with a cosine metrics and then order by dot product between query vector (trained) and document vector (trained) - (both calculated once)
 * collect statistics of requests and good answers -  training of ML model for ranking / or something like PCA

 # Maybe have a look into